barsdeveloper/tank/docs/1-introduction.md

 # Introduction
 ###### *Field Manual Section 1* - Mission Briefing

 Welcome to the Tank field manual.
 This is the quick-and-mean guide for developers who want to drive, fight and survive with Tank (Table Abstraction & Navigation Kit): the Rust data layer.

 ## Mission objectives
 - **Async operations** - fire and forget.
 - **Simple workflow** - every query is visible on your tactical map.
 - **Extensible driver system** - swap databases like changing magazines mid-battle.
-- **SQL and NoSQL support**: one Tank, all terrains.
+- **SQL and NoSQL support** - one Tank, all terrains.
-- **Transactional strikes**: commit on success or rollback the mission if the plan goes sideways.
+- **Transactional strikes** - commit on success or rollback the mission if the plan goes sideways.
 - **Rich type arsenal** with automatic conversions between Rust and database types.
 - **Optional appender API** for high caliber bulk inserts.